drshiki/touchEngine.github.io/culture/Do you know these pieces of things.md

 "software engineering" this term was coined first by Anthony Oettinger and then the term was sponsored and facilitated by NATO.

-pointer isn't never exclusive for C or C++, actually, almost all the mainstream programming languages has pointer.
+pointer isn't never exclusive for C or C++, actually, almost all the mainstream programming languages have pointer.

+If you have any supplement, amendment or want to get above term's reference material or question about these article, please leave a comment or contact me te#dam.moe(replace # by @), put supplements with their source links or references, and, this page is a incessant update page. thx:)